dart-archive/www.dartlang.org/src/site/articles/using-future-based-apis/index.markdown

 ### Chaining function calls using then()

-When future-returning functions need to be run in order, you should use chained `then()` calls:
+When Future-returning functions need to run in order, use chained `then()` calls:

 {% prettify dart %}